Include alt text in images

 When you're writing alt text for an image, keep the following points in mind:

-- Describe the meaning of the image rather than what you see.
+- Focus on describing the meaning of the image rather than what you see in the image.

 - Don't call out implications or add new information to the alt text.